aidanmelen/bobcat-miner-python/README.md

 ### File Log

-The `bobcat` command line tool supports sedning logs to a file
+Send logs to a file with

 ```bash
 $ bobcat --ip-address 192.168.0.8 --log-file bobcat-autopilot.log autopilot